 Cannabis Helps With Arthritis Pain And Inflammation?

 Chronic arthritis is the most common cause of disability.
 There is no pharmacological cure and the number of people affected by this disease is constantly increasing.
-Lab studies and patients’ personal experience confirm that THC and CBD can reduce pain and inflammation when applied as a treatment for arthritis, yet complete clinical evidence is missing.
+Lab studies and patients’ personal experience confirm that THC and CBD can reduce pain and inflammation when applied as a treatment for arthritis.

 WHAT IS ARTHRITIS